ankur-JA/Next/README.md

 ## Getting Started

-To get started with the Tiplink, follow these steps:
+To get started with the Next, follow these steps:

 1. **Clone the repository:** `git clone https://github.com/ankur-JA/Next.git`
 2. **Install dependencies:** `npm install` or `yarn install`